 - Consider the role of managers in this process.
 No matter what your official policy says, they could influence the course of this journey big time.
 Keep them in mind when designing a perfect employee journey.

 Click to zoom

 Imagine you are arranging a meeting where one of the VPs will be sharing strategy updates with a big team of managers.
 Mapping this meeting can help you design and facilitate it in a much better way as you will have a bigger picture.
-Most likely you will discover unexpected gotchas and make sure the message is received by the audience.
+Most likely, you will discover unexpected gotchas and make sure the audience receives the message.

 Click to zoom

 Be it a conference, convention or a casual corporate party, you can design and plan it in a journey map format.
 That way you will ensure consistency in the planning and alignment of each stage of the event with the initial goals.

 Some tips for mapping events and meetings:

 - Make sure you have identified and set goals for each stage and you always check whether your ideas align with the goals.

 - Go through each stage focusing on how you want participants to feel, think and behave.
 Then, think of affordances and features that will facilitate and encourage that behavior.
 Sometimes it’s useful to add Desired experience and Current experience graphs.
 When presenting your map to stakeholders, the gap between those graphs can win your case.